codemilli/wikis/Understanding-Guard.md

 If you don't take a few minutes to even just skim through this, you might get stuck for hours trying to even get `Guard` doing something simple.

-But, if you do ... you'll be able to force `Guard` to do truly awesome things - that we as `Guard` authors and maintainers would have *never* imagined!.
+But, if you do ... you'll be able to force `Guard` to do truly awesome things - that we as `Guard` authors and maintainers would have *never* imagined!

 (Do share with us if you create something cool!
 Feel free to even add a Wiki page about it!)